This article was updated on April 6, 2018.

 So if you've never looked at the retirement savings plans your company provides (usually the easiest way to start saving for retirement), it's time to get cracking.
 Reach out to your human resources rep to learn what’s already on the table that you can leverage.
 Then consider taking it a step further by maxing out your employer’s 401(k) match (if they offer one) and seeing what other types of tax-advantaged savings accounts they offer, such as a health savings account (HSA), which can help you cover medical costs both now and in retirement.

 If your company doesn't offer a retirement plan, then it's time to start looking into opening your own Roth or Traditional IRA, Ford suggests.
-(Here's a quick primer on the differences between the two, if you're unsure.)

 Have a Backup Savings Plan If You're Not Working